Cloudxtreme/DDPS-demo/README.md

 ## Using Vagrant
-After you have installed VirtualBox and Vagrant, you can provision a demo DDPS VM from this directory (using the Vagrantfile).

-**It's important that you are standing in the directory containing the Vagrantfile!**

 Vagrant has a lot of options, just run `$ vagrant` to see all the options.

+**It's important that you are standing in the directory containing this git repository**

+This ensures that the correct Vagrantfile is used when running vagrant commands.

 ### Provision a VM using Vagrant with